tomkarho/quotes-for-programmers/README.md

   - #### Good code is like a good joke: it needs no explanation.

-  - #### All programming teams are constructed by and of crazy people
+  - #### All programming teams are constructed by and of crazy people.

 ------------
 ## Contribution Guidelines